Ocean Cools Further October 2024

 Note the difference between blue/green years, beige/brown, and purple/red years.
 2010, 2021, 2022 all peaked strongly in August or September.
 1998 and 2007 were mildly warm.
 2016 and 2018 were matching or cooler than the global average.
 2023 started out slightly warm, then rose steadily to an extraordinary peak in July.
 August to October were only slightly lower, but by December cooled by ~0.4C.

-Now in 2024 the AMO anomaly started higher than any previous year, then leveled off for two months declining slightly into April.
-Remarkably, May shows an upward leap putting this on a higher track than 2023, and rising slightly higher in June.
-The next months will show us if that warming strengthens or levels off.
+Then in 2024 the AMO anomaly started higher than any previous year, then leveled off for two months declining slightly into April.
+Remarkably, May showed an upward leap putting this on a higher track than 2023, and rising slightly higher in June.
+In July, August and September 2024 the anomaly declined, and despite a small rise in October, is now lower than the peak reached in 2023.

 The pattern suggests the ocean may be demonstrating a stairstep pattern like that we have also seen in HadCRUT4.